Soba101/expensetrack/README.md

 - **Safe area handling** and proper navigation
 - **Enhanced accessibility** features
 - **Modern UI components** with Tamagui integration
+- **✅ FULLY WORKING TEXT INPUTS** - All cursor and focus issues resolved
+- **✅ COMPLETE USER AUTHENTICATION FLOW** - Login and Registration fully functional

 ### 🚀 **NEXT DEVELOPMENT PHASE - Ready for Advanced Features!**

-With all core screens complete, we can now focus on exciting enhancements:
+With all core screens complete and fully functional, we can now focus on exciting enhancements:

 #### **🎯 Priority Options:**
 1. **📱 Onboarding Flow** - Welcome screens and app introduction for new users